isaactorz/isaactorz.github.io/about.md

 I'm Isaac Torres.
 I write code for fun and profit.

-Profesionally, I have over 5 years of experience writing software for modeling and simulation applications, in interesting domains such as space systems, optics, and directed energy.
+Professionally, I have over 5 years of experience writing software for modeling and simulation applications, in interesting domains such as space systems, optics, and directed energy.

 Outside of work I enjoy exploring the bleeding edge of C++, Computer Graphics, and learning new programming languages.